 Not every guilty verdict is final, however, and certainly not every guilty verdict is correct.
 Criminal trials are complicated, nuanced, and fast.
 Testimony may have been mistakenly allowed into evidence.
-New evidence may have been discovered after the trial.
+New evidence may be discovered after the trial.
 A judge may have made a mistake or even your attorney may have made a mistake.
-If you think that any of these circumstances may apply to a trial involving you or a loved one, you need an experienced Massachusetts criminal appeals attorney who is capable of navigating the complex and intricate appeals process, accurately analyzing the issues and skillfully writing an appellate brief that summarizes your case and the law.
+If you think that any of these circumstances may apply to a trial involving you or a loved one, you need an experienced Massachusetts criminal appeals attorney who can navigate the complex and intricate appeals process, accurately analyzing the issues and skillfully writing an appellate brief that summarizes your case and the law.
 The KJC Law Firm Worcester and Boston criminal appeals attorneys are skilled, trained, and tenacious advocates with a proven records in state and federal courts.

 Here are some questions our clients often have about appeals: